 You need not define this macro if it would always returns zero or if the floating-point format is anything other than

 IEEE_FLOAT_FORMAT.
-For example, here is the definition used on the SPARC, where floating-point inequality comparisons are always given
+For example, here is the definition used on the SPARC, where floating-point inequality comparisons are given either

 A C expression whose value is reversed condition code of the code for comparison done in CC_MODE mode.
 The macro is used only in case